 - 1. Amend the zoning ordinance to: - a.
 Permit high-density multi-family and mixed-use development in the proposed Paoli Pike Redevelopment Area (see Future Land Development map). - b.
-Consider permitting multi-family and mixed-use development in areas that are in close proximity to jobs, retail and commercial services, public transportation, and walking/biking paths. - c.
-Permit non-traditional housing types such as accessory dwelling units in residential zoning districts.
+Permit non-traditional housing types such as accessory dwelling units in residential zoning districts. - c.

-d.
 Provide incentives for inclusion of affordable housing units.
-Incentives would be based on a guarantee that a minimum percentage dwelling units would be affordable.
+Incentives would be based on a guarantee that a minimum percentage of dwelling units would be affordable.
 For example, a developer could get a density bonus or reduced permit fees for making a percentage of units affordable.

-- e.
-Provide incentives for energy efficient building design, construction and features in new and existing homes. - f.
+- d.
+Provide incentives for energy efficient building design, construction and features in new and existing homes. - 2.
 Continue to provide for use of alternative energy sources such as solar, wind, and geothermal.
-Include new forms of alternative energy as the technology becomes available. - 2.
-Provide educational materials on affordable housing, as well as energy efficient building and features, and alternative energy sources that property owners can adopt. - 3.
-Continue to enforce property maintenance codes. - 4.
-Provide information to residents on property maintenance/home repair assistance programs available through organizations such as Housing Partnership of Chester County and HUD.
+Include new forms of alternative energy as the technology becomes available. - 3.
+Consider permitting multi-family and mixed-use development in areas that are in close proximity to jobs, retail and commercial services, public transportation, and walking/biking paths. - 4.
+Provide educational materials on affordable housing, as well as energy efficient building and features, and alternative energy sources that property owners can adopt. - 5.
+Provide information to residents on property maintenance/home repair assistance programs available through organizations such as Housing Partnership of Chester County and HUD. - 6.
+Continue to enforce property maintenance codes.